bridgecrew-perf6/deploy-spring-app/webhook.md

 [TOC]

-# Set up web hooks to enable automated application build
+# Set up webhooks to enable automated application build

 ## Add Triggers to your Pipeline